jukworks/swat-seq2seq/README.md

 1. parser.py for normalization
 2. train.py for training models
 3. validate.py for calculating distances
-4. judge.py for rating suspicious region (S, section 2.5 in the paper)
+4. judge.py for rating suspicious region (S, described in the paper section 2.5)
-5. extract_anomaly_probs.py for extracting S (from 4) to a file
+5. extract_anomaly_probs.py for extracting S to a file
 6. measure_extractor.py for the result (dat/detection)

 ## Folders and files